jonathan-r-jones/Composable-Batch-Files/README.md

 ![](env_sample.png)

 After you have cloned or downloaded the CBF repository, double click the shortcut titled "Composable Batch Files Helper" to open up a blue command prompt.
+If you have the environment variables set, there is no need to use the blue command prompt, unless you want to.
+Any command prompt will do.